lisabeyy/dex-boost/src/content/about/_index.md

 draft: false
 ---

-We created a tool to help developers customize the Uniswap Widget for easier integration.
+We created a tool to help developers customize the Uniswap Widget for easier integration.<br />
+Contact us to help you set up your custom Uniswap Widget add your own router or RPC Endpoint.  <br />
+We can help you building a swap or add liquidity widget from scratch using Uniswap v3 SDK.